quangnd/marktrapp.com/jekyll/blog/_posts/2009-10-29-twitter-lists-make-twitter-dangerous-use.md

 date: 2009-10-29T11:43:08-07:00
 excerpt: Twitter implemented lists in the riskiest way possible, and using Twitter after it has been rolled out puts yourself at risk.

-categories: [commentary]
-tags: [categorization, lists, Robert Scoble, Twitter]
+tags: [categorization, lists, Robert Scoble, Twitter, commentary]

 license: none